makyen/StackExchange-userscripts/README.md

 ##[Roomba Forecaster](https://github.com/makyen/StackExchange-userscripts/tree/master/Roomba-Forecaster) ([install](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/RoombaForecaster.user.js))

 Is Roomba going to delete the question?
 If not, why.
+If so, when?

 Adds a "roomba" status line under "viewed"/"active" in the top-right of question pages which shows if the question will be deleted by [Roomba](http://stackoverflow.com/help/roomba) and how long until the question is deleted.
 Why Roomba won't delete the question is, by default, displayed in a tooltip.
 You can click on the "roomba" status line to open an options dialog to change display settings.